Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Schwinger-Dyson Equations: the Vortex Quantum Mechanics Perspective

 \subsection{The Index is a Vortex $qq$-character}

 We evaluate the index, using the JK residue prescription above to define the contours.
-As a warmup, let us practice with the index of $T^{1d}_{pure}$, which is the vortex quantum mechanics of the ``pure" 3d $\cN=4$ theory, in the absence of Wilson loop defects.
+As a warmup, let us practice with the index of $T^{1d}_{pure}$, which is the vortex quantum mechanics of the ``pure" 3d $\cN=4$ theory, in the absence of line defect.
 We call the corresponding index:

 Working in the $\zeta_{1d}>0$ chamber, the poles that end up contributing to the $T^{1d}_{pure}$ index make up the set $\mathcal{M}^{pure}_k$.
 The elements of this set satisfy: